martianch/curieux/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/martianch/curieux/tags).
 In general, the "semantic versioning" is evil because it makes software developers think that incompatibilities are permissible if you increment the leftmost digit, but in our case there is no API, only UI.
+And the leftmost digit (0) will hopefully never be incremented.

 ### Building